 Trinity School is committed to enrolling a diverse, motivated and capable community of learners.
 Our financial-aid program, supported by our endowment and by scholarship resources, has the goal of making a Trinity School education available to as many students as possible.

 Below are some frequently asked questions about financial aid.
-Contact Dan Brewer, the director of financial aid, with additional questions: 574-234-5088, ext.
-130 or firstname.lastname@example.org.
+Contact Mark Hoover, the school administrator, with additional questions: 574-234-5088, ext.
+235 or firstname.lastname@example.org.

 Does Trinity School provide any financial aid?